List of primary state highways in Virginia shorter than one mile: SR 132Y

-State Route 132Y is a 0.29 mi spur in the City of Williamsburg.
+State Route 132Y is a 0.29 mi spur in Williamsburg.
 It begins at a directional intersection with SR 132 just west of the Colonial Williamsburg Visitors Center.
 From there it continues to its end at another directional intersection with the Colonial Parkway.

 SR 140

 State Route 140 is the designation for the 0.38 mi state-maintained segment of Jonesboro Road from I-81 north to US 11/US 19 in Abingdon.
 SR 140 was added to the state highway system in 1960 as a connection between the Interstate and the U.S. Highways.

 SR 146

 State Route 146 is the designation for the 0.86 mi freeway connection between SR 76 (Powhite Parkway) in the direction of Chesterfield County and SR 195 (Downtown Expressway) toward Downtown Richmond in the city of Richmond.
 The freeway forms the southeast side of the wye between SR 76, SR 195, and I-195 west of downtown Richmond.
 SR 146 has an interchange with Maplewood Avenue next to City Stadium.